udacity/create-your-own-adventure/english/zoo/zoo.md

 I choose to get better at [English](../get-better-at-english/english.md)

 After my self trolling is complete, I decide to drink the lemonade.
+The lemonade looks kind of murky, but I decide to drink it anyway.
 As I lift the lemonade to my mouth I see the tigers have broken loose.
 [tiger-attack](../tiger-attack/tiger-attack.md)